cds-snc/notification-api/README.md

 `workon notifications-api`

-9. Find the appropriate env variables and copy them into the `.env` file.
-A sane set of defaults exists in `.env.example` in the root folder or you can use the ones in the LastPass folder.
+9. Find the appropriate env variables and copy them into the .env file.
+A sane set of defaults exists in `.env.example` in the root folder.
+If you are working for CDS you should use the ones in the LastPass folder.
 If using from lastPass and running the API locally, change API_HOST_NAME to point to your local machine

-A sane set of defaults exists in `.env.example`

 10. Install [Postgres.app](http://postgresapp.com/).